 - 6.1 If the employee verbally withdraws their application they must confirm this in writing.
-If a request is withdrawn a further request cannot be made for 12 months from the date their written withdrawal was made. - Where the employee fails to meet their responsibilities the Council may also treat an application as withdrawn.
+Employees can only make two applications to work flexibly within a 12-month period.
+Any withdrawn application is included in this entitlement. - Where the employee fails to meet their responsibilities the Council may also treat an application as withdrawn.
 This will apply when an employee fails more than once to attend a meeting without reasonable cause or unreasonably refuses to provide their Line Manager/ Headteacher with information the Council requires to assess whether the contract variation can be agreed to. - In both these circumstances, the Line Manager/ Headteacher must issue written confirmation to the employee stating that the application has been withdrawn.